A hybrid smartwatch could be the answer if you’re put off by full touchscreens, 24/7 alerts, and short battery life.

 It can also be used to track runs, swims, cycling, and even strength training, though it only offers connected GPS (from your smartphone) and omits in-depth training and analysis insights.

-Battery life is around five days, similar to what you can expect from other Vivomove watches.
+Battery life is around five days, similar to what you can expect from other Vívomove watches.

 If you want a cheaper way of accessing Garmin’s hybrid smarts and can live without the higher-quality display, there’s plenty to like here.

-- Check out our full Garmin Vivomove Sport review
+- Check out our full Garmin Vívomove Sport review

-- Just the 5 days of battery
+| Light, attractive design | Just the 5 days of battery |

-- Screen a bit dim in bright outdoor light
+| Well-integrated digital display | Screen a bit dim in bright outdoor light |

-- Lack of battery percentage status
+| Lots of data to view | Lack of battery percentage status |

-Garmin Instinct 2 Crossover
+Garmin Instinct Crossover Solar

-Garmin Instinct 2 Crossover: specs and features
+Garmin Instinct Crossover Solar: Specs and features

 - Hybrid analog & digital watch face